vvanouytsel/braindump/Braindump/Networking/Working with interfaces.md

 #linux #networking

-NetworkManager is daemon used to provide networking services to a Linux based machine.

 ## Naming convention

 By default interfaces are named using a pre-defined naming conventions.
 This is handled by `udevd`.